-“Speaking is the best way to grow your business.
+“Speaking is the best way to build your business.
 You’ll get lots of visibility and tons of clients.”

 When I started my business in 2008, I heard this over and over again.

-I admit I was scared to do it, but I really wanted to help people and I believed in my work, so I spoke.
+I was terrified to do it, but I really wanted to help people and I believed in my work, so I spoke.
 Everywhere I could.
 And after 2 years, many people in my community knew my name and what I did.

 I was baffled by this.